Sv443-Network/UserUtils/docs.md

 }): Promise<Response>
 ```

-A drop-in replacement for the native `fetch()` function that adds options like a timeout property.
+A drop-in replacement for the native `fetch()` function that adds a timeout property.
 The timeout will default to 10 seconds if left undefined.
 Set it to a negative number to disable the timeout.
-Pass an [AbortController's signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to the `signal` property to be able to abort the request before it finishes or the timeout kicks in.
+Pass an [AbortController's signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to the `signal` property to be able to abort the request manually in addition to the automatic timeout.

 <details><summary><b>Example - click to view</b></summary>